 This course is designated for advanced majors in the Visual Arts.
 Students will focus on the development of substantial individual projects that present their own artistic investigation and emergent practice.
-Students will also develop an artist statement through multiple revisions.
-May be offered concurrently with VISA 250 and VISA 350.
+Students will also further their investigations into the 4D realm with the inclusion of practices emerging in the field of new media.
+Students will continue to develop their artist statements and attention will be given to the creation of a final portfolio for application to a graduate studies program.